Miserlou/Fashion/README.md

 #                    |/
 ```

-Fashion doesn't need any prior knowledge of the OpenFaas function, you can simply call it as if it were a local function!
+Fashion doesn't need any prior knowledge of the OpenFaas function, you can simply call it as if it were a local function!. `figlet` will run inside of its own Docker container somewhere in your OpenFaaS/Kubernetes cluster, but it'll look like a local function in your application's code!
+Cool!

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->